AJWest22/MS4/README.md

 ### JQuery Framework

-- Jquery is used for the form submitting, and can be found at the bottom of most of the templates folder to submit the Crispy Forms used.
+- Jquery is used for the form submitting, the toasts and the spinner at the bottom of the checkout page, and can be found at the bottom of most of the templates folder to submit the Crispy Forms used.
 Example Checkout.html.

 ### Crispy Forms